jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Getting Started.rst

 #.
 How to connect to the computing resources at TACC
 #.
 A high level overview of each environment management tool
 #.
 How to install pytorch and its dependencies using virtual environments, conda, and containers

-If you are already familiar with this information, feel free to skip ahead to our advanced sections on containers and conda
-to learn how to best use the tools for AI/ML workloads at TACC.

 .. toctree::
    :maxdepth: 1